joshf/Indication/README.markdown

 ---------

 * Password protect downloads
-* Can be used to track links
+* Can be used to track links aswell
 * Count unique visitors to avoid multiple counts from same user
 * Supports displaying of ads before user is redirected to download
 * Full admin panel
 * Display download counts to users
-* Themed by Twitter Bootstrap, offers a choice of themes
+* Themed by Twitter Bootstrap, extra themes available through BootSwatch
-* Sort and search downloads through the use of DataTables
+* Sort and search downloads using DataTables
 * Works well on mobile devices due to a responsive layout

 Screenshots: